 You can then reinstall the game by inserting the disc or downloading it again from the Microsoft Store.
 To download the game again, search for the game in the Microsoft Store, select the game, and then select Install.

 Xbox profiles are automatically stored in the cloud.
-For info about how to download your profile, visit How to add or remove a Microsoft account on Xbox One.
+For info downloading your profile, visit How to add or remove a Microsoft account on Xbox One.

 On Xbox One, each game is provided storage.
-As a user's game library grows, so does their cloud storage, and an Xbox Live Gold subscription isn’t required.
-This gives Xbox One users unlimited cloud storage based on their library size.
+As a user's game library grows, so does their cloud storage, and an Xbox Live Gold or Xbox Game Pass Ultimate subscription isn’t required.

 If you're an avid gamer, you might run out of cloud storage space.
 If so, free up space by deleting unwanted game saves.
 Or, keep playing without saving to the cloud.